www.SUNBEAMsidevalve.com

 Models 1 and 2, 1923-30

-In 1923 a 350cc (2¾ hp) side-valve machine was reintroduced.
-It had a narrower bore and longer stroke than Stevens's original 350cc engine, last produced in 1914.
-In 1929 it was restyled as a saddle tanked model in which guise it was produced for just two years, 1929-30.
+The engine had a narrower bore and longer stroke than Stevens' original 350cc engine, last produced in 1914.
+In 1929 the models were restyled with saddle tank design.
+In this guise it was produced for just two years from 1929 to 1930.
+Thereafter Marston produced only OHV machines in the 350cc class.

 The web site currently focuses on Sunbeam's side-valve machines, details of the OHV machines will be added at some future date ...